More than 200 Distributors

 Prolonged use of cefaclor may result in the overgrowth of non-susceptible organisms.
 If superinfection occurs during therapy, appropriate measures should be taken.

+Positive direct Coombs’ tests reported during treatment with the cephalosporin antibiotics.
 A false positive reaction for glucose in the urine may occur with Benedict’s or Fehling’s solutions or with copper sulphate test tablets.

-There have been rare reports of increased prothrombin time, with or without clinical bleeding, in patients receiving cefaclor and warfarin concomitantly.
+Increased prothrombin time, with or without clinical bleeding, in patients receiving cefaclor and warfarin concomitantly.
 It is recommended that in such patients, regular monitoring of prothrombin time should be considered, with adjustment of dosage if necessary.
-The renal excretion of cefaclor is inhibited by probenecid.

 Hepatic: Transient hepatitis and cholestatic jaundice have been reported rarely, slight elevations in AST, ALT or alkaline phosphatase values.